 - Private mortgage insurance is as low as $100.79 to as high as $370.55 if your credit score is between that 620 to 640.

 You need a credit score of 720 to have Cash Flow from Depreciation™ offset the negative cash flow.
-Any credit score lower and you really have negative cash flow (even taking into account the tax benefits from Cash Flow from Depreciation™).
+Anything lower than that, and you really have negative cash flow (even taking into account the tax benefits from Cash Flow from Depreciation™).

 In the chart above, you can see the impact in all four areas of return.
 Appreciation and Cash Flow from Depreciation™ are not impacted by credit score.
 Nothing new there.

 Cash flow does vary with each different credit score.
-That’s because interest rate (and therefore mortgage payment) and private mortgage insurance do vary.
+That’s because the interest rate (and therefore mortgage payments) and private mortgage insurance do vary.

 When the credit score causes a change in rate, the debt paydown amount does change.